scala/docs.scala-lang/_overviews/toolkit/munit-write-tests.md

 ---
-title: How to write and run a test suite?
+title: How to write tests?
 type: section
-description: The basics of writing unit tests using munit
+description: The basics of writing a test suite with MUnit
-num: 3
+num: 6
 previous-page: munit-intro
-next-page: munit-assertions
+next-page: munit-run-tests
 ---

 {% include markdown.html path="_markdown/install-munit.md" %}